Local Intrinsic Dimensionality of Ground Motion Data for Early Detection of Catastrophic Slope Failure: Experiments

 We provide both the qualitative and quantitative results in this section via the visual analysis and the aforementioned numeric metrics.
 The former provides intuitive insights into failure patterns, while the latter offers rigorous evaluation of performance.

-Figure \ref{vis} shows the ground truth collapse locations (blue rectangle frame, advised by the domain experts) along with the detection results from three methods, we exclude EDQs because it only outputs limited number of points which does not form any patterns (refer to Figure \ref{example}).
-It is obvious that the proposed $st$-LID can precisely pinpoint the actual collapse locations in all four cases while other methods picking up both collapsed locations and the noisy results in most cases.
+Figure \ref{vis} shows the ground truth collapse locations (red rectangle frame, advised by the domain experts) along with the detection results from top $3$ methods (according to $Prec.$, visualizations of other methods are provided in Appendix).
+The proposed $st$-LID can precisely pinpoint the actual collapse locations in all four cases while other methods picking up both collapsed locations and the noisy results in most cases.

-The detailed precision scores and lead-time are listed in Table \ref{res}, from which we can observe that the proposed $st$-LID consistently achieves perfect precision score, indicating its results are trustworthy and applicable for a real-world landslide warning system.
-Furthermore, apart from providing the precise detections, $st$-LID can also produce timely predictions of correct failure regions well before the actual time of failure in all these cases.
-Considering that the baseline results are denoised while full results from $st$-LID are used in this evaluation, the comparison is inherently biased in favor of the baselines.
-Nevertheless, the proposed $st$-LID outperforms them in terms of the overall performance, demonstrating its effectiveness and efficiency in landslide early warning tasks.
+The detailed precision scores and lead-time are listed in Table \ref{res}, from which we can observe that the proposed $st$-LID consistently achieves perfect precision score, indicating its ability to pinpoint the failure region in a large area, which is valuable for landslide warning system.
+Furthermore, $st$-LID can also produce timely predictions well before the actual time of failure in all these cases, demonstrating its effectiveness and efficiency in landslide early warning tasks.